Antwerp Six: History

 Martin Margiela, another Belgian contemporary, was not actually part of the group that showed in London, although he is often mistakenly described as one of the Antwerp Six because he also emerged from the Antwerp scene immediately before the "Antwerp six" came to being.
 He subsequently moved to Paris, initially working for Jean Paul Gaultier and then opening his own label.

+From 28 March 2026 — 17 January 2027, MoMu Fashion Museum Antwerp will exhibit The Antwerp Six celebrating the 40^{th} anniversary of the group.